a bunch of fresh herbs(rosemary, bay leaves, sage, thyme)

 After 45 minutes passed, add the olives and cook for another 15 minutes uncovered so that the juice is reduced a little.

 Taste and adjust of salt.
 Turn off the heat and let it sit for about 10 minutes before serving.

 Has a main dish with the bread you prefer.

-Over pasta, for a more american-style dish.
+Over pasta, for an american-style dish.

-With polenta - as the northern italians like to do.
+With polenta - as the northern Italians like to do.

 On top of rice - one of my favourites ways!
 You can use any type of rice, like white, wild, red, etc.

 In a keto style: With cauliflower rice on the side.